 Proving value upfront

-Providing value upfront helps in conversion as well as increases leads through word of mouth.
+Providing value upfront helps in conversion as well as increases lead through word of mouth.
 You need to craft your content in such a way that you are offering value to your customers and also enhancing the chances of conversion by proposing the value that your product can give.

 Understanding features that would sell